-Brenda Welch-Nichols has taken the Sam Houston women’s basketball program to new heights in her eight years as the Bearkats’ head coach.
+Brenda Welch-Nichols has taken the Sam Houston women’s basketball program to new heights in her nine years as the Bearkats’ head coach.

 An all-league player and top scorer for the Kats’ first Southland Conference squad in 1988, Nichols returned to her alma mater as the University’s 10th women’s basketball head coach on August 23, 2006.
 The development of the program since that day has been amazing.